 In addition, Massachusetts Visual Acuity Test (Mass VAT) Flip charts can be used:

 Q. Are there tools available to help me prepare the child for screening?

 A. There are tools available to prepare very young children for vision screening, such as the LEA Puzzle.
-Young children can become familiar with the shapes used in the visual acuity charts by playing with the Lea Puzzle prior to the vision screening.
-In addition, the MDH Vision Screening Procedures manual has HOTV Prescreening Practice sheets and LEA Symbol ® prescreening Practice Sheets.
+Young children can become familiar with the shapes used in the visual acuity charts by playing with the LEA SYMBOLS ® Puzzle prior to the vision screening.
+In addition, the MDH Vision Screening Procedures manual has HOTV Prescreening Practice sheets and LEA SYMBOLS ® prescreening Practice Sheets.